Clinician. Educator. Entrepreneur.

 You've done everything right as an SLP.
 You trained hard, built clinical skills and expertise, and show up fully for your patients, day after day.
 But somewhere along the way, a quiet question started following you: Is this all there is?

-I know that question well — because I've asked it too.
 I'm Dr. Rinki Varindani Desai, a speech-language pathologist, entrepreneur, educator, healthcare leader, and mom.
-And I built this space for every SLP who suspects there's more — and just needs someone who's already walked the path to show them what's possible.
+I created this space for every SLP who suspects there's more — and needs someone who's walked the path to show them what's possible.

 Rinki Varindani Desai and Family celebrating graduation in front of Harvard Medical School